brucehq/bruce-docs/content/variables/_index.md

 4. Operators like cmd calling the setEnv capability

 ## Pre set environment variables
 These are the environment variables that are pre-set on every machine for the current user that you are running as.
 That ensures that you have all the data available for execution.
-These variables are also set outside of scope of cfs but are part of the operating environment as set up by the OS and the user.
+These variables are also set outside of scope of bruce but are part of the operating environment as set up by the OS and the user.
 These variables are available to all operators and templates, as well as all other applications on the OS.

 ## Variables in manifest being executed